davidekunno93/research-app-frontend/README.md

-update subject status (screening/rando/etc. as updating visit dates) finalize subject status code in addsubjectmodal, esp. w optional ICFs, how is that to be handled? how do you see visit general window
+update subject status (screening/rando/etc. as updating visit dates) finalize subject status code in addsubjectmodal, esp. w optional ICFs, how is that to be handled? how do you see visit general window when slide subjects to the side the subject id pops up